Tennis Elbow Not Getting Better? This Could Be Why.

 1) True Tennis Elbow

-- Inflammatory Type Tennis Elbow
+a.
+Non- inflammatory Type Tennis Elbow

 The treatments include rest, applying an ice pack, adding compression and lastly rehabilitation to stretch and strengthen the tendons involved (R.I.C.E.R).
+Other treatment methods can include ultrasound therapy, as well as sports taping to reduce swelling or offload the tendon.

-2) Non- inflammatory Type Tennis Elbow
+b.
+Non- inflammatory Type Tennis Elbow

 2) False Tennis Elbow

 Treatments for false Tennis Elbow will depend on the source of the problem.
 For example, if the elbow pain is referred from the neck, it is important to target the neck.
+Therefore, it is important to differentiate the type of Tennis Elbow with a thorough assessment before the right treatment can be given for a speedy recovery.

 In summary, this video below gives a good explanation of what are tendons and what happens in tendonitis (inflammation of the tendon).